 Things to Keep in Mind Before Going Keto

 - Give yourself time to adjust to this diet.
 Feeling sick soon after the starting the diet is normal and refereed to as the "keto flu."
 This usually goes away after a few days, but it can be understandably worrisome.
 If your symptoms persist, consider speaking to your health care provider.

 - Track your macros with an app.
 If you're worried about staying on track and keeping your nutrition in check, it might be helpful to get a keto-friendly diet app such as MyPlate to make sure you're hitting your macro goals.

-- You can't cheat.
+- You can't stray.
 To be fully immersed in keto and have it work correctly, there is no cheating allowed.
 This type of diet plan doesn't allow you to fall off the bandwagon and start back up again tomorrow.
 Once your body gets into ketosis, it needs to stay there to work effectively for weight loss.

 - The keto diet isn't very restaurant-friendly.
 Be prepared to pack your own food with you and let your friends and family know about your new diet to avoid feeling out of place when you need a bite.

 - It can be expensive.
 Although keto is a fat-heavy diet, it's also higher in animal proteins — and that means shelling out more money at the grocery store.
 Buy in bulk when you can to save some cash.